code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ### Outdoors
 * Installing the chargers at the intersection of a 2 × 2 parking matrix (⊹) decreases the chances of being ICE-ed, but is more expensive and complicated to implement.
 * Installing them in a location where no trenching, boring, and/or repaving is required, such as in the K-Lot by The Hartford Art School, is perhaps the cheapest option.
+* Getting the longest cords available, like those of the Clipper Creek chargers, will allow EVs to park farther away from the EV station.

 ---